 I tried not to laugh.
 The story had been hilarious when Mandy and Charlotte had first told it, but they had neglected to mention that they’d done it to possibly the shyest, quietest girl at Hogwarts.

-But other events put my personal problems and drama in perspective.
+But news from outside added perspective to my mundane problems.
 At breakfast the next day, an owl arrived with Mandy’s Daily Prophet, just like usual.
 I was sitting opposite her at the table, and as she unrolled the paper, I saw a headline announcing that the Dark Mark had been set above three houses last night.
 A picture revealed a pile of rubble beneath a symbol of a skull with a snake protruding from the mouth, hovering in the sky above like an eerie constellation.